prncss-xyz/zknext/README.md

 are simply markdown files with optional metadata as a YAML preamble.
 The app consists of a Next server which scans a watches the notes directory and lets it be explored in a structured way.

-You can try a read-only instance on [here](https://next-app-project-kakx2xw7fq-nn.a.run.app) (Google Cloud Run)

-Access is restricted to localhost (except on demo instance) sparing the need for authentication.

 ## Configuration

 `ZK_NOTEBOOK_DIR`: contains the notes' directory (this is because I also use [zk](https://github.com/zk-org/zk) language server).